-No matter what happens, the show must go on – you still have a business to run and bills to pay and your clients are the resource that you need to invest on – and do so, correctly.
+No matter what happens, the show must go on – you still have a business to run and bills to pay and your clients are the resources that you need to invest in – and do so, correctly.

 Whether it’s offering memberships/gift certificates, selling your retail products, or holding virtual consultations, it has become more important than ever that you exhaust every channel that can help you maximize your salon profit.